mtlynch/mtlynch.io/content/code-review-trust/index.md

 ## Code reviews should be required and blocking

 In cases where people say they still have reviews, but they water them down to speed things up, I still think those are bad ideas.

+Should be a high-priority.
+Should start within minutes or hours.

 ### Why not make reviews optional?